Student Assistants

 6. Provide emotional encouragement and support to young campers who may be insecure in the camp environment.

-Teacher Assistants are generally students who are interested in becoming string teachers in the future.
+Camp Assistants are generally students who are interested in becoming string teachers or working with children in the future.
 The program seeks to provide learning opportunities while the assistants are actively involved in helping experienced professional teachers.

-2. Help with setting up, tuning, and playing with students in all orchestra rehearsals as requested by the Music Director.
+1. Help with setting up, tuning, and playing with students in all orchestra rehearsals as requested by the Guest Conductor.

-4. Meet with the Program Director and the Music Director daily to reflect.
+3. Meet with the Camp Director and the Guest Conductor daily to reflect.

 There are a limited number of openings for Assistant positions.
 Those selected will be contacted by our Camp Director for confirmation.
 By confirming, Assistants commit to stay at camp as assigned by Alaska String Camps.
 There will also be at least one pre-camp meeting that Assistants will be expected to attend.